Search and rescue crews prepare for busy season in the backcountry

-SUMMIT COUNTY, Colo. — Search and rescue crews in Colorado say they are concerned about what's shaping up to be a busy season in the backcountry.
+SUMMIT COUNTY, Colo. — Search and rescue crews in Colorado said they are concerned about what's shaping up to be a busy season in the backcountry.

 "Not only because of all the newbies, but also because right now we’re at four avalanche fatalities across the state," said Anna DeBattiste, the spokesperson for the Summit County Rescue Group.
 "That’s more than half of what we had for all of last year.”